iterate-ch/docs/protocols/s3/index.md

 ## Restore from Glacier

 :::{attention}
-This function is currently Cyberduck only.
+This feature is currently Cyberduck only.
 :::

 You can temporarily restore files from *Glacier* and *Glacier Deep Archive* using *File → Restore*.
 The file will be restored using standard retrieval and expire 2 days after retrieval.
 Restoring takes some time and attempting to download an item not yet restored will lead to an error *The operation is not valid for the object's storage class*.